-Viki Borgan, a finance professor at Cornell explains it as the following, “one can make money by buying overvalued assets and selling them for a proﬁt later because it will always be possible to ﬁnd someone who is willing to pay a higher price.”
-Further, someone who would contribute to the Greater Fool theory buys overvalued assets without any regard for their fundamental value, kind of like a gambling game.
+Viki Borgan, a finance professor at Cornell explains it as the following idea: “one can make money by buying overvalued assets and selling them for a proﬁt later because it will always be possible to ﬁnd someone who is willing to pay a higher price.”
+Further, someone who would contribute to the Greater Fool theory buys overvalued assets without any regard for their fundamental value.

-Bill Gates classifies himself as an old-school investor and would not invest in cryptocurrencies, stating that NFT pictures ‘do not help the world immensely.’
-With the bitcoin and crypto market struggling in the summer of 2022, Gates deemed his Greater Fool argument successful, but are NFTs as bad as Gates sets them out to be?
+Bill Gates classifies himself as an old-school investor and does not invest in cryptocurrencies, stating that NFT-minted images ‘do not help the world immensely.’
+With the crypto markets struggling in the late spring/early summer of 2022, Gates deemed his Greater Fool argument successful, but are NFTs as bad as Gates sets them out to be?

-Since the recent surge of NFTs – non-fungible tokens are regarded by many other stakeholders as a very valuable investment as NFTs verify the authenticity of a non-fungible asset.
-For example, if you have an original Banksy piece, this painting you own is irreplaceable and unique.
+Since the recent surge in the popularity of NFTs – non-fungible tokens are regarded by many stakeholders as valuable investments as NFTs verify the authenticity of a non-fungible asset.
+For example, if you own an original Banksy piece, this painting you own is irreplaceable and unique.
 If you turn it into an NFT you make the piece digital, and it still can be irreplaceable and even more valuable.
 The basic idea here is that if something is non-fungible it cannot be replaced for an identical value.

-So then how is this tied to the Greater Fool theory?
-We can establish that NFTs are not a part of the Greater Fool dilemma due to the underappreciated value and beneficial usages they produce.
-Items that have value are labeled as collectibles (art, wine, movies, etc.) and NFTs are the digital version of these valuable collectibles.
-Hence that the people who invest in NFTs do seriously consider the fundamental value of their items and what the profits will be, unlike what Gates believes.
+Returning to the Gates’ claim, we can establish that at least some NFTs’ value is not derived from the Greater Fool theory, at least not in a material different way than fine art does, due to the underappreciated value and beneficial usages they allow.
+Items that have value are labeled as collectibles – art, wine, movies, etc. – and NFTs are the digital version of these valuable collectibles.
+It follows that that at least some people who purchase NFTs do seriously consider the fundamental value of their items contrary to what Gates believes.

-Another beneficial use of NFTs can be the ownership of gaming assets.
-For example, if you play a game like Fortnite and one day realize that you no longer want to play but have spent a lot of money on assets for your character, you can use NFTs to sell your character to someone else.
+Another beneficial use of NFTs is the ownership of gaming assets.
+For example, if you play a video game that makes use of NFTs to evidence player characters and decide to stop playing, thanks to the power of NFTs, you could sell your character to someone else.